Student Counseling Services patient

 Ashley Day, M.S., NCC, LPC-Supervisee

-• Bachelor's Degree: B.S. in psychology, University of South à£à£Ö±²¥Ðã
+• B.S. in psychology | University of South à£à£Ö±²¥Ðã

-• Master's Degree: M.S. in clinical mental health counseling, South à£à£Ö±²¥Ðã State University
+• M.S. in clinical mental health counseling | South à£à£Ö±²¥Ðã State University

 • Currently working towards earning certification to be a licensed professional counselor in the state of South à£à£Ö±²¥Ðã.

 My goal as a staff counselor is to provide a safe, comfortable space for students to come and talk about their wellness journey.
-You are not alone in this process, and it is okay to ask for help.
+You are not alone in this process, and it is OK to ask for help.
 I look forward to meeting with you!

 Autumn Garr